zzg890/vch-docs/docs/installation/setup-service-running-user.md

 3. Reload the systemd Configuration and Start the Service:

-After editing the unit file, reload the systemd configuration and start the service.。
+After editing the unit file, reload the systemd configuration and start the service.

 ```bash
 sudo systemctl daemon-reload
 sudo systemctl start visualizationandcontrolhub
 ```

 **Notes:**